Nurse education: United States curriculum

 In the United States, students graduate from nursing education programs qualified to take one of the NCLEX (National Council Licensure Examination) exams, the NCLEX-PN for Licensed Practical Nurses (LPNs) or the NCLEX-RN for Registered Nurses (RNs).

 Continuing education

-After the Nursing student becomes a Registered nurse, he or she is required to participate in continuing education to retain their licensing and registration.
+Continuing education in nursing is required in many jurisdictions.
+Registered nurses are required to participate in continuing education to retain their licensing and registration.
+Programs for continuing nursing education (CNE) vary by jurisdiction.
 In 2010, it was projected that by 2018, there would be a 22% job growth in the nursing field; at the time it was the United States' fastest growing occupation.
+The need to re-educate faculties is necessary because faculty must be skilled in various new teaching approaches, evidence-based nursing and nursing informatics as well as on how to obtain and impart knowledge and processes for influencing change processes.